 Consider what you lose by smoking

-You might think it’s good to consider what you gain by not smoking.
-But you may be better off focusing on what smoking is costing you, either personally or financially.
-This is due to something known as loss aversion – you would rather avoid losing something than gaining something of the same value.
+Think about what smoking costs you personally or financially, not what you gain by quitting.
+This is known as loss aversion – you would rather avoid losing something than gaining something of the same value.
 You could think about how much money you lose each month by smoking as a way to motivate you to stop.
 Here’s a handy tool to help you calculate this amount.

 Ask for help and support